How to Get Rid of Ants Invasion in Your Home?

 - Powdered poison: This poison is again mistaken for food by ants.
 As such, they will carry it back to the nest for the queen and the others to feast upon.

 Check also: Horrifying Zombie Ants: It’s a Real Thing!

 If you have tried all, or a mixture of, the methods above, but the ants are still resisting your removal attempts, it is time to call in the professionals.
 Pest control agencies have access to really effective pesticides that cannot be found over the counter.
 If the company is reputable they will also do anything in their power to use children and pet-friendly products.

-When you book an ant removal service (here’s a link to our service page, that will open in a new tab), experts will first perform an inspection of your property to assess the infestation level and identify all ant entry points.
+When you book an ant removal service, experts will first perform an inspection of your property to assess the infestation level and identify all ant entry points.
 Once the inspection is completed, they will apply a professional grade insecticide powder to every area the ants use to gain access to your home.

 The powder is viewed as food and also has a residual effect, so it will remain effective for some time after being taken into the nest.